realxye/realxye.github.io/_posts/2021-04-08-vlog-hawaii-maui-p2-back-road-to-hana-haleakala.md

 description:
 permalink: /:title/
 categories: [VLOG]
-tags: [vlog, Hawaii, Maui, Hana Road, Haleakala]
+tags: [vlog, Hawaii, Maui, Back Road To Hana, Haleakala]
 ---

 Got up early for the sunrise.
 And then headed towards Haleakalā along the Back Road to Hana.